-The son shouldn't do that much better that it humiliates the father.
+The son shouldn't do that much better than to humiliate the father.

 The father wreaked havoc on the family, his children, his wife.

 THERE simply is no greater vanity than to sacrifice one's own to the notion of self-grandeur.